Video Game: Metal Gear Solid 2: Sons of Liberty aka: Metal Gear Solid 2

 Smoking Is Cool: This is who Solid Snake is, anyway, and Raiden does not like it.

-Sneeze of Doom: This is the second game in the series (the first being Metal Gear 2) where Snake can catch a cold from exposure.
+Sneeze of Doom: This is the third game in the series (the others being Metal Gear 2 and Metal Gear Solid 1) where Snake can catch a cold from exposure.
 He only sneezes when standing stationary, ruining your attempts at stealth.

 Sniping Mission: At the end of both Shells, the main campaign pauses for some Silent Scope action: In the first sequence, Solidus has wallpapered the connecting bridge with enough C4 to blow Raiden to the moon.
 With Snake's (grudging) help, Raiden must snipe at each of the green transmitters to disable all the bombs, grudging because Snake is a drill sergeant who complains if you overlook any hidden bomb units.
 Most of them are blocked from view by seagulls, cyphers, and even Solidus' grandiose flag.
 (Interestingly, Snake Eater featured a very similar sequence, except that Snake actually wanted a bridge to explode.)